blomstertj/root/Tutorials/Linux/Better Battery Life/README.md

 ### Apply PowerTOP Tweaks Automatically at Startup
 If all is working then we need to set PowerTOP to run at startup as root.
-The easiest way to do that is to edit `/etc/rc.local` which by default does nothing and it will tell you that.
-Run
+The easiest and most universal way to do this is to use a simple systemd service.

+In a terminal run

-`sudo nano /etc/rc.local`
+`sudo nano /etc/systemd/system/powertop.service`

-Type in (you can navigate with the arrow keys)

-`powertop --auto-tune`

-Before the exit 0 like below:
+Put in (source: Arch Wiki)
 ```
-#!/bin/sh -e
-#
-# rc.local
-#
-# This script is executed at the end of each multiuser runlevel.
-# Make sure that the script will "exit 0" on success or any other
-# value on error.
-#
-# In order to enable or disable this script just change the execution
-# bits.
-#
-# By default this script does nothing.
+[Unit]
+Description=Powertop tunings

+[Service]
-powertop --auto-tune
+ExecStart=/usr/bin/powertop --auto-tune
-exit 0
+RemainAfterExit=true

+[Install]
+WantedBy=multi-user.target
 ```
-Then press `Control X` then `Y` then Enter to save

-You can also edit this using GUI by using

-`sudo gedit /etc/rc.local`
+Then press Ctrl + X and Y to save and close this file.
+Then run `sudo systemctl enable powertop.service`.
+When you reboot this service will automatically run.

 ## Fixing a bad tweak after running `sudo powertop --auto-tune`